Top of the page

 A blood calcium test may be done:

-A blood calcium test cannot be used to check for a lack of calcium in your diet or for the loss of calcium from your bones (osteoporosis).
-The body can have normal calcium levels even if your diet does not have enough calcium in it.
-Other tests, such as a bone density test, check the amount of calcium in your bones.
+A blood calcium test can't be used to check for a lack of calcium in your diet.
+And it doesn't look for the loss of calcium from your bones (osteoporosis).
+The body can have normal calcium levels even if your diet doesn't have enough calcium in it.
+Other tests, such as a bone density test, check for the amount of calcium in your bones.